 Five years after a Georgia man left his toddler son inside a hot car for eight hours, he’s still hoping to be released from prison one day and awaiting his court date after filing an appeal.

-In turn, a year ago today, the little boy experienced a horrific death, slowly dying inside a scorching hot car on a summer day.
-Harris even returned to the car during lunch to place some items inside, yet he claimed he didn’t notice his son strapped inside a carseat in the vehicle.
+In turn, five years ago today, the little boy experienced a horrific death, slowly dying inside a scorching hot car on a summer day.
+Harris even returned to the car during lunch to place some items inside, yet he claimed he didn’t notice his son strapped inside a car seat in the vehicle.

-Experts testified that the little boy was likely dead by noon, given that the temperatures inside the car had reached around 98 degrees at the time Ross opened the car door.
+Experts testified that the little boy was likely dead by noon, given that the temperatures inside the car had reached around 98 degrees at the time Harris opened the vehicle door.

 Shortly after, Harris returned to his office and began sending explicit messages to an underage girl.
 During his trial, prosecutors presented evidence that Harris had carried on several affairs behind his wife’s back, sent sexual messages to at least six different women, and researched child car deaths online.